-The countywide policing plan—which Collingswood Mayor James Maley said would likely include the police forces of inner-ring suburbs within the next 15 to 20 years—was well-received by area mayors at a closed-door meeting last week, Cappelli said.
+The countywide policing plan—which Collingswood Mayor James Maley said —was well-received by area mayors at a closed-door meeting last week, Cappelli said.

 The only police chief who attended that meeting was Collingswood Police Chief Richard Sarlo, Cappelli said, but the others “are welcome back at the table.”

 “All they have to do is call,” Cappelli said.